-- Potentially result in unintentional damage to this historic resource during deconstruction, storage, and transportation. - Damage the materials, design, and workmanship (which are qualifying characteristics of the historic property) if the monument is disassembled and not reconstructed - Compromise the memorial's safety and security depending on the condition of its future storage location after removal from ANC.
+- Potentially result in unintentional damage to this historic resource during deconstruction, storage, and transportation. - Damage the materials, design, and workmanship (which are qualifying characteristics of the historic property) if the monument is disassembled and not reconstructed. - Compromise the memorial's safety and security depending on the condition of its future storage location after removal from ANC. - Expose the memorial's time capsule, which primary source documents indicate is located beneath a granite cornerstone.
+The time capsule is a contributing element to the memorial.

-The limited nature of the proposed undertaking should have no adverse effect on the graves in Section 16 or on any archaeological resources in that area.
-Since the proposed undertaking is intended to remove only the bronze elements of the memorial, the granite base would remain in place and would mark the spot where this resource once stood.
-The headstones, circulation patterns, and horticultural elements of Section 16 should be preserved and unchanged.
-All construction work in Section 16 should be located in areas of the APE that have already been disturbed.
-All construction and staging should occur within existing roadways or areas that do not contain burials.
+The limited nature of the undertaking has no adverse effect on the graves in Section 16 or on any archaeological resources in that area.
+Since the intention of the undertaking is to remove only the bronze elements of the memorial, the granite base would remain in place and would mark the spot where this resource once stood.
+The headstones, circulation patterns, and horticultural elements of Section 16 will be preserved and unchanged.
+All construction work in Section 16 will be located in areas of the APE that have already been disturbed.
+All construction and staging will occur within existing roadways or areas that do not contain burials.
 Since this project does not currently include ground-disturbing activities, it is not expected that undiscovered cultural resources would be found.